gammu/gammu/docs/manual/testing/testsuite.rst

 ---------------

-SMSD tests are performed using :doc:`dummy-driver` and uses file backend and sqlite database by default (if Gammu is compiled with libdbi).
+SMSD tests are performed using :doc:`dummy-driver` and uses file backend and sqlite database by default.
+For this you nee Gammu compiled with libdbi, have installed sqlite driver for libdbi and have :program:`sqlite3` binary available on the syste,.

 Testing of additional database backends must be enabled separately:

 ``MYSQL_TESTING``:
     you need to have setup MySQL server with database where SMSD can play.